-Today we are witnessing an unprecedented global social and technological change, and we are the actors at the center of it.
+Today we are witnessing an unprecedented social and technological change on a global scale, and we are at the center of it.

 The digital age has revolutionized and transformed the dynamics of our everyday life and caused radical changes in most industries and productive sectors.
 Education and the workplace are the areas that best reflect this paradigm shift.

 New technological innovations, changes in production modes, digitalization, and globalization have laid the foundations for the emergence of the Fourth Industrial Revolution, a concept coined by Klaus Schwab, the founder of the World Economic Forum.

 The current scenario moves past outdated industrial and post-industrial logics to focus on the need to train new generations in the scientific and technical knowledge that is the basis of many of today’s careers and, especially, tomorrow’s.
 Thus, STEM (an acronym for Science, Technology, Engineering, and Mathematics) career profiles are the most sought after today and are intended to meet the needs of contemporary society.

 Investing in a quality education in these four great areas of knowledge means promoting the development of skills, quality in employment, and instilling a sense of responsibility in the professionals who will lead our future and face the new challenges that it poses.

 It’s not about providing knowledge related to a specific field or job position but to shape a career profile that is flexible, solution-focused, and motivated and that adapts to an ever evolving context.
 The solution lies in prioritizing analytical thinking, active learning, and other skills embedded in the educational methods applied by STEM careers.

 The STEM fields are wide and varied, including:

 The Importance of STEM in Education